How Travel Advisors Get Found on Google (Without Competing With Expedia)

 Blog Overview: If you've ever Googled yourself and landed on page three, or tried to make sense of SEO advice that felt like it was written for someone else's business, it was.
 Almost everything written about travel SEO is written for large OTAs like Expedia.
 This post is specifically for independent Travel Advisors and Agencies.
-What SEO actually looks like for your type of business, which tactics move the needle, and where to start.
+What SEO actually looks like for your type of business, which tactics move the needle, and where to get started.
 [Estimated read time: 12 minutes]

 Note: some links may be affiliate links, and I may make a small percentage of the sale for recommending them.
 I only recommend businesses I believe in.